 Govt willing to hand-hold young entrepreneurs: Modi

-New Delhi, Jan 12 (PTI) The youth of today should become job creators and think out of the box, for which the government is willing to hand-hold them for setting up start ups, Prime Minister Narendra Modi said today.
+(Eds: Updating with Adityanath's quotes) New Delhi/Greater Noida, Jan 12 (PTI) The youth of today should become job creators and think out of the box, for which the government is willing to hand-hold them for setting up start-ups, Prime Minister Narendra Modi said today.

 He also said that while patience was a virtue, it should not stop the youth from coming up with innovative ideas for the benefit of the country and society.

-Addressing the students of the Gautam Buddha University in Greater Noida on the occasion of the inaugural programme of the 22nd National Youth Festival, Modi, via video- conferencing, said one had to make the beginning alone and if the person was committed to the path chosen, others would join him.
+Addressing the students of Gautam Buddha University in Greater Noida on the occasion of the inauguration of the 22nd National Youth Festival, Modi, via video-conferencing, said one had to make the beginning alone and if the person was committed to the path chosen, others would join him.

 "Do not worry.
 Move ahead, take the first step.
 The government is with you," he said, referring to those youth planning to set up start-ups.